IABTechLab/uid2-self-serve-portal/README.md

 ## Environment Variables

 We do not have a committed `.env` file as it goes against best practice, per https://www.npmjs.com/package/dotenv.
-However, we do provide a sample `.env.sample` file that can be copied into a `.env` file to get development up and running.
+However, we do provide a [.env.sample](./.env.sample) file that can be copied into a `.env` file to get development up and running.

 ## Available Scripts